calebzyu/spotify-ai-playlist-generator/README.md

 1. Visit the application in your browser at `http://localhost:8000`.
 2. Log in with your Spotify account to allow the app to create playlists.
 3. Enter a prompt describing your desired playlist (e.g., `smooth jazz for a rainy evening`).
-4. The app will generate a playlist, which you can then view in your account.
+4. The app will generate a playlist, which you can then view in your Spotify account.